Embedding Arithmetic of Multimodal Queries for Image Retrieval: Experiments on SIMAT database

 \subsection{Using pretrained text encoders}

 We show in Figure~\ref{fig:tempfig}, that a value of $\tau=0.1$ which is optimal for CLIP, is also near-optimal for all other considered text embeddings, FastText, LASER and LaBSE.
 It seems to be a value that works well for delta vectors.
-In Table~\ref{bigtable}, we analyse our different choices for the image and text encoders.The \textit{Retrieval upper bound} metric corresponds to the Text to Image baseline of section \ref{sec:zsclip}.
-The \textit{Text delta vector} metric consists in checking if by taking the source caption embedding and adding the transformation delta vector, we get an embedding point that is closest to the target caption among the list of 645 captions.
-We also compute the Image R@1 and Text R@1 scores for the image-text retrieval evaluation on the COCO test set.
+In Table~\ref{bigtable}, we analyse our different choices for the image and text encoders.
+The \textit{Retrieval upper bound} metric corresponds to the Text to Image baseline of section \ref{sec:zsclip}.
+The \textit{Text delta vector} metric is an evaluation of how well the text-defined delta vector can accurately transform the caption of the input image (and not the image itself).
+We also compute the standard image/text retrieval metrics (Image R@1 and Text R@1) on the COCO test set.

-If we fix the sentence encoder, the image encoder has an important influence on the image-text retrieval metrics but very little impact on the text delta vectors, SIMAT and Retrieval upper bound scores.
-Since COCO retrieval performance is higher for a training temperature of $\tau=0.01$, we make the observation that multimodal embeddings better suited to image-text retrieval do not necessary work better with delta vectors.
+We can see that the key contributing factor in the different SIMAT scores is which sentence encoder has been used.
+If we fix the sentence encoder, the image encoder has an important influence on the image-text retrieval metrics but very little impact on the SIMAT score.
+Therefore we conclude that improving multimodal embeddings at the task of image/text retrieval will not necessarily improve their geometric properties (in the context of delta vectors).

 Also, quite unexpectedly, the SIMAT score does not seem correlated to the Text delta vector score, which measures how well delta vectors can transform text embeddings: the fine-tuned CLIP text embeddings have a text transformation accuracy of 82.4\% whereas the fine-tuned FastText embeddings reach $94.4\%$.
 Yet they have very similar SIMAT scores (48.2\% vs 47.5\%).
-It seems to show that within our constraints, a slightly lower performance on text delta vector is not the current limitation.
+It seems to show that within our constraints, a slightly lower performance on text delta vector (which indicates an embedding space with less geometric structure on the text side) is not the current limitation.

-Finally, we note that although the CLIP image embeddings are optimized to work well with the CLIP text embeddings, they are also compatible with FastText embeddings on our specific task since they can be adapted with linear layers with similar SIMAT scores (47.5 vs 48.2).
-The image/text retrieval performance is noticeably lower though, indicating that more complex sentence encoders are needed for this task.